Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Background and Related Work

 \subsection{Discourse Representation Structures}

 In order to run our experiments we need a reasonably-sized annotated corpus of sentences and their meaning representations.
-Several such annotated corpora are available for AMR, Abstract Meaning Representation \cite{amr}, and the majority of current semantic parsing methods are developed using AMR datatset.
-However, for our purposes, we are not able to make use of these linguistic resources because only part of the non-logical symbols (predicates) are disambiguated in AMR, as we outlined in the previous section).
+Several such annotated corpora are available for AMR, Abstract Meaning Representation \cite{amr}, and the majority of current semantic parsing methods are developed using AMR datasets.
+However, for our purposes, we are not able to make use of these linguistic resources because only part of the non-logical symbols (predicates) are disambiguated in AMR, as we outlined in the previous section.\footnote{A quick calculation on the AMR 2017 corpus revealed that about 60\% of the predicates are not sense-disambiguated.
+Most of these are predicates for nouns.}

 Instead, we will work with a variant of Discourse Representation Structure (DRS), the meaning representation proposed in Discourse Representation Theory \cite{kamp-1993-discourse}.
 The Parallel Meaning Bank (PMB) offers a large corpus of sentences paired with DRSs with concepts represented by WordNet synsets and a neo-Davidsonian event semantics with VerbNet-inspired thematic roles.